tellor-io/autoTasks/README.md

      const newId = '0x...';
   ```

-  2. add a new if statement to create the correpsonding label or value calculation.
+  2. add a new if statement to create the corresponding label or value calculation.

   ```javascript
      if (queryId === newId) {